OmentaElvis/labt/README.md

 - [x] Stabilize the plugin api and interpret versions of plugins
 - [x] Shorten the plugin use command
 - [x] Sdkmanager support multiple repositories
+- [ ] Add a way to tell plugins what build profile they are on (debug, release, preview)